brendenwest/it122/4_quality/notes.rst

 Learning Outcomes
 ====

-- Understand JavaScript Linting
+- Understand static analysis & JavaScript linting
-- Understand basic unit testing
+- Understand basic unit testing in JavaScript

+Overview
+====

 Professional developers are increasingly responsible for preliminary testing of their work and ensuring minimal quality levels.

-Linting
+Static Analysis (Linting)
 ====

-Linters are tools that find problematic code patterns or code that doesn’t adhere to certain style guidelines.
+Linters find problematic code patterns or code that doesn’t adhere to certain styl guidelines.

 - Linters can catch potential application errors automatically, before deployment.
 - Enforcing style standards can simplify code handoff between developers on the same team,
-- Common Linters include JSHint, JSLint, ESLint
+- Common JavaScript Linters include JSHint, JSLint, ESLint

-For this class, we'll use `ESLint<http://eslint.org/>`_, which you can install globally:
+For this class, we'll use `ESLint<http://eslint.org/>`_, which you can install globally for use in all projects on your computer:
 ::

     $ npm install -g eslint

-Or as part of your application (for dev installations only):
+Or as part of your development environment for your current project:
 ::

     $ npm i eslint --save-dev

 ESLint behavior is controlled by a configuration file in the root folder of your application.
 The file can be in various formats, but for this class we'll use the .js format (e.g. .eslintrc.js).
 You can create a configuration file in any text editor, or via command line:
 ::

     $ eslint --init

 The init process can use common configurations from major companies, or settings based on answers to questions about your coding style.
 A full description of configuration options are at http://eslint.org/docs/user-guide/configuring and rules are explained at http://eslint.org/docs/rules/.
 But for this class, let's use this example:
 ::